SohamAg/drive-copilot/README.md

 ## 🧪 Example Prompts

 ```
-You can ask it anything about a file/folder.
-Mentioning the name, or atleast something similar to the name, is imperative.
+You can ask it anything about any file/folder of largely any format.
+However, be sure to include in your query something that resembles to matches the file name you are looking for.
 ```

 ---